Syneos Health Appoints William - GuruFocus.com

 About Syneos Health

-Syneos Health® (SYNH, Financial) is the only fully integrated biopharmaceutical solutions organization purpose-built to accelerate customer success.
+Syneos Health® (Nasdaq:SYNH) is the only fully integrated biopharmaceutical solutions organization purpose-built to accelerate customer success.
 We lead with a product development mindset, strategically integrating clinical development, medical affairs and commercial capabilities to address modern market realities.

 We bring together more than 29,000 minds, across more than 110 countries, with a deep understanding of patient and physician behaviors and market dynamics.
 Together we share insights, use the latest technologies and apply advanced business practices to speed our customers’ delivery of important therapies to patients.